NeilCastellino/Trip-Advisor/README.md

 ```
 pip install flask datetime werkzeug passlib pymongo uuid
 ```
-Step 8: Run the app
+Step 8: Open another terminal and Run MongoDB.

+Step 9: Navigate out of the venv folder and into the code folder.
+Run the app.
 ```
 python run.py
 ```